echeran/smile-of-murugan/webbook/chapter03.md

 I appears as the island's 46th ruler, ruling between 171-193 A.D. *Mahāvaṃso* is based on genuine tradition and may well be accepted as history except for its opening chapters.
 According to most scholars, Gajabāhu I ruled either between 171-193 or 174-195 A.D.
-It was suggested (P. T. S. Iyengar, *History* *of the Tamils*, pp. 335-7) that there is an alternative reading for the word *Kayavāku*, viz. *Kāval.* But according to V. R. Dikshitar, the illustrious editor of the epical poem, Dr U. V. Swaminatha Aiyar, after carefully comparing 11 manuscripts of the text and 14 commentaries, accepts the reading *Kayavāku―*i.e. Gajabāhu-as the only correct one, though he gives the v.l. *kāval ventan* on p.
+It was suggested (P. T. S. Iyengar, *History of the Tamils*, pp. 335-7) that there is an alternative reading for the word *Kayavāku*, viz. *Kāval*.
+But according to V. R. Dikshitar, the illustrious editor of the epical poem, Dr U. V. Swaminatha Aiyar, after carefully comparing 11 manuscripts of the text and 14 commentaries, accepts the reading *Kayavāku―*i.e. Gajabāhu-as the only correct one, though he gives the *v.l. kāval ventan* on p.
 585, ed.
 1950.
-For Gajabāhu I, cf. Epigraphia *Zeylanica,* III, No. 1, p.
+For Gajabāhu I, cf. *Epigraphia Zeylanica*, III, No. 1, p.
 9.

-4. The procedure as to how to arrive, from the Gajabāhu synchronism, at an absolute dating of the bulk of so-called *Caṅkam* poetry, is as follows: The traditions, recorded in the colophons and epilogues of the poems of *Patiṟṟuppattu* (“The Ten Tens"'
+4. The procedure as to how to arrive, from the Gajabāhu synchronism, at an absolute dating of the bulk of so-called *Caṅkam* poetry, is as follows: The traditions, recorded in the colophons and epilogues of the poems of *Patiṟṟuppattu* ("The Ten Tens"—a bardic collection singing about the *Cēral* kings), reflect no doubt quite reliably the history of the Cheras.[^patirrupattu] A careful study of the synchronism between the kings, chieftains and the poets suggested by the notes at the
--a bardic collection
-singing about the *Cēral* kings), reflect no doubt quite reliably the history of the Cheras.[^patirrupattu] A careful study of the synchronism between the kings, chieftains and the poets suggested by the notes at the